ValentinViennot/misterw97.github.io/index.md

 -->

 ## Portfolio

+> "The most valuable thing you can make is a mistake - you can't learn anything from being perfect." - Adam Osbourne

 This section is about some projects I led and have done a significant part.
 Whether it’s side or school projects, I’d be happy to discuss them with you!